Click the headings below to learn about specific programs to engage TWU faculty.

 SoTL is a multidisciplinary field that aims to enhance our understanding of and improve student learning in higher education.
 SoTL inquiries take place in the classroom (F2F or virtual), in the lab, during office hours, in study groups, in the library, and in the many other contexts that make up students’ experiences of learning.

-SoTL projects involve collecting and analyzing evidence, artifacts, and/or data about students' learning experiences and going public with what you learn, typically through publication and presentation.
+SoTL projects involve collecting and analyzing evidence, artifacts, and/or data about students' learning experiences, and then going public with what you learn, typically through publication and presentation.

 Program Structure & Content